-- Basic Level dental option - Enhanced Level dental option
+- Basic Plan - Enhanced Plan

 Both options pay the full cost of preventive care and provide coverage for basic and major services.
-The Enhanced Dental option also covers major care services and orthodontia for children and adults.
+The Enhanced Dental option also covers orthodontia for children and adults.
 You must be enrolled in the Enhanced option for the entire course of treatment to receive the full orthodontia benefits.
 Additionally, orthodontia is only covered when treatment is provided by a provider in an office setting.
 At home orthodontia is not covered.

 You have the flexibility to receive care from any licensed dental provider, but your out-of-pocket costs will be lower when you use an in-network or participating dentist.
-Find an in-network dentist by going to www.deltadentalva.com.
+Find an in-network dentist by going to deltadentalva.com/members/capital-one.